 The bottom line

 “If it’s more convenient for you to get both vaccines at once, then go for it,” Dr. Schaffner says.
-But, if you can space them out a little and you’re nervous about potential side effects, he suggests waiting a week or two between shots.
+But, if you’re nervous about that, consider spacing them out a few days.

-Whatever you do, doctors recommend getting both the COVID-19 vaccine and the flu shot.
+Whatever you do, doctors recommend getting both the Omicron booster and the flu shot.
 “The consequences of getting both COVID and the flu are not great,” Dr. Russo says.
-“You’ll want to get vaccinated."
+“You’ll want to get vaccinated.”

 You Might Also Like